Witch Craft: Rethinking Power

 October 3, 2021 — January 9, 2022

-Moffat Takadiwa transforms post-consumer waste – such as used toothpaste tubes, spray cans, computer keyboards – into lush, densely layered sculptures and tapestry-like wall works that embody the complexities of contemporary Zimbabwean politics, culture, and reference his Korekore heritage.
-For his first solo museum exhibition, Takadiwa created new works that defy gravity by floating in mid-air and cascading off walls.
-These pieces are Takadiwa’s investigations of power from a distinctly African perspective – one that acknowledges spirituality as a powerful resource for Africa’s future growth.
+Moffat Takadiwa transforms post-consumer waste – such as used toothbrushes, bottle tops, and computer keyboards – into lush, densely layered sculptures and tapestry-like wall works that embody the complexities of contemporary Zimbabwean politics, culture, and reference his Korekore heritage.
+For his first solo museum exhibition, Takadiwa has produced new works that borrow from traditional Korekore language and material culture, such as baskets or mats that would be used in the home, and the myths and colonial beliefs that associate Africanness with sorcery and witches.
+In this exhibition, Takadiwa created new works that defy gravity by floating in mid-air and cascading off walls.
+Although he is referencing specific beliefs and myths about witchcraft, Takadiwa is using “witchcraft,” and the charged associations its carries, as a touchstone to construct a decolonial understanding of African beliefs and cultures and to think about power more broadly:

 This exhibition is funded in part by the Pasadena Art Alliance.